Brattenie History, Family Crest & Coats of Arms

 Early Origins of the Brattenie family

 Important Dates for the Brattenie family

 This web page shows only a small excerpt of our Brattenie research.
-Another 213 words (15 lines of text) covering the years 134 and 1346 are included under the topic Early Brattenie History in all our PDF Extended History products and printed products wherever possible.
+Another 107 words (8 lines of text) covering the years 134 and 1346 are included under the topic Early Brattenie History in all our PDF Extended History products and printed products wherever possible.